nahmed087/Multiple-Files-Downloader/README.md

 This javascript file downloads all versions of now-discontinued Xiinx Xcell magazines.
 There are around 90 editions.

-If you are an FPGA enthusiat, you might find this as a treasure.
+If you are an FPGA enthusiast, you might find this as a treasure.